dthuesen/otl-react/README.md

 * Hiding of not selected rows
 * Export to CSV
 * First version of short list export via showing only selected rows
+* Filter for topics on shortlist
+* Filter for topics on cClient
+* Pagination shows total

 TO DO: